nomastickles/pi-monitor/README.md

 ## TODO

-- HTTPS
 - count nearby network mac addresses with Airodump-ng and save to file
-- send all values of /tmp/pi-monitor files to managed grafana in aws
+- connect value in /tmp to Prometheus metrics system

 ## Resources + Help